-Several educational funding options are available to students through the Office of Student Financial Assistance & Education.
-The main types of financial aid awards are loans, scholarships and work-study.
+Several educational funding options are available to students through the Office of University Student Financial Assistance.
+The main types of financial aid awards are loans, scholarships, and work-study.

-Federal Work Study Employment, through Federal government funding, provides eligible students with the opportunity to work on or off campus and earn funds as an alternative to loan debt.
-Students must complete the Free Application for Federal Student Aid (FAFSA) no later than March 1st to qualify.
-Students can obtain positions both on and off campus for work study and non-work study employment.
+Federal Work Study employment, through federal government funding, provides eligible students with the opportunity to work on or off campus and earn funds as an alternative to loan debt.
+Students must complete the Free Application for Federal Student Aid (FAFSA) no later than March 1 to qualify.
+Students can obtain positions on and off campus for work-study and non-work-study employment.

-All Federal Programs and most State and University programs, as well as some Private/Alternative Loans require that a student be enrolled in at least half-time status in any semester in which they wish to receive Financial Aid.
-University of Maryland Baltimore defines six credits as at least half-time.
+All federal programs and most state and University programs, as well as some private/alternative loans, require that a student be enrolled in at least half-time status in any semester in which they wish to receive financial aid.
+The University of Maryland, Baltimore defines 6 credits as at least half-time.